jaxio/celerio-angular-quickstart/README.md

 * `src/main/config`: contains Celerio conf

-* `src/main/sql`: contains SQL script that get reversed... you may add more tables/columns.
+* `src/main/sql`: contains sample SQL script that get reversed... you may add more tables/columns.

+# How to run it:

 ## 1/ Create/populate the H2 database schema, reverse it and generate the source code